Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Introduction

 \section{Introduction}

 The main purpose of this paper is to study the $L_p$ dual Minkowski problem for unbounded convex sets in views of PDEs.
-Such type of problem is analogue of the classical Minkowski type problem concerning convex bodies (compact convex sets with nonempty interiors) which has a long history and strong influence in convex geometry and PDEs.
-Examples of the Minkowski type problems concerning convex bodies include the $L_p$ Minkowski problem, the Orlicz Minkowski problem, the dual Minkowski problem, the $L_p$ dual Minkowski problem and so on.
-For the relative work, we refer the readers to \cite{BF, BL, Chen-H19, Chen-L19, CW, hlx, HZ, Huang16, GHWXY-19, GHXY-20, JLu-19, LE1, LO, LiQ, LYZ-18, ZY1, zg1}.
+Such type of problem is an analogue of the classical Minkowski type problem concerning convex bodies (compact convex sets with nonempty interiors) which has a long history and strong influence in convex geometry and PDEs.
+Examples of the Minkowski type problem concerning convex bodies include the classical Minkowski problem \cite{Sch13}, the $L_p$ Minkowski problem \cite{LE1}, the dual Minkowski problem \cite{Huang16}, the $L_p$ dual Minkowski problem \cite{LYZ-18} and so on.

-The Minkowski type problem related to unbounded convex sets has also been studied by Chou-Wang \cite{CW95}, Pogorelov \cite{Po80}, and Urbas \cite{Ur84} for unbounded, complete and convex hypersurfaces two decades ago.
+The Minkowski type problem related to unbounded convex sets has also been studied by Chou-Wang \cite{CW95}, Pogorelov \cite{Po80} and Urbas \cite{Ur84} for unbounded, complete and convex hypersurfaces two decades ago.
 An $L_p$ version can be found in \cite{HL21} by Huang-Liu.
-Recently, Schneider \cite{Sch-18} proposed the Minkowski problem for unbounded closed convex set in a closed convex cone.
-We will described it in the following.
+Recently, Schneider \cite{Sch-18, Sch-21} proposed the Minkowski problem for unbounded closed convex set in a closed convex cone.
+Soon, the corresponding $L_p$ Minkowski problem, dual Minkowski problem and $L_p$ dual Minkowski problem were proposed by Yang-Ye-Zhu \cite{YYZ}, Li-Ye-Zhu \cite{LYZ} and Ai-Yang-Ye \cite{AYY} respectively.